PeterGrace/ndots-webhook/README.md

 [![Build Status](https://drone.k.vsix.me/api/badges/support/ndots-webhook/status.svg?ref=refs/heads/main)](https://drone.k.vsix.me/support/ndots-webhook)
 I'm working on a MutatingWebhook for Kubernetes that will allow me to alter DNSOptions `ndots` for any pod in the system based on annotation.

-The reason why I'm writing this is because helm charts and operators often don't include dnsoptions in their specifications, but they generally allow the pass-through of annotations into pods, which will allow me to dynamically change the pod spec via MutatingWebhook to facilitate this fix.
+The reason why I'm writing this is because helm charts and operators often don't include dnsconfig options in their specifications, but they generally allow the pass-through of annotations into pods, which will allow me to dynamically change the pod spec via MutatingWebhook to facilitate this fix.